liamodwyer/github-pages/_workshop/blog.md

 ```

-A few notes about the YAML in the example above:
+📌 A few notes about the YAML in the example above:

 - Comments are denoted by a hash (`#`), everything following the hash on a line will be ignored.
 - Blank lines are ignored, so use them to organize your file and make it easier to read.
 - `title` is an example of a simple key-value pair.
 It is optional to put quotes around the value (unless it contains a colon or multiple lines)
-- `author` is an example of a nested value, with two children `name` and `email` nested by indenting two spaces.
+- `author` is an example of a *nested* value, with two children `name` and `email` nested by indenting two spaces.
-- The variables included in the example are based on options the [Minima](https://github.com/jekyll/minima) (v.3) theme supports--they could be different depending on the theme or project you are creating.
+- The variables included in the example are based on options the [Minima](https://github.com/jekyll/minima) (v.3) theme supports - they could be different depending on the theme or project you are creating.
 Documentation for each theme should tell you what variables can be used to customize the template.

-**Note:** using a `theme` is optional and definitely not necessary!
+> 📌 **Note:** using a `theme` is optional and definitely not necessary!
-Jekyll themes provide a handy starting point so you can focus on content creation, but a pre-made theme is not required.
+> Jekyll themes provide a handy starting point so you can focus on content creation, but a pre-made theme is not required.
-You can build out the framework of your site however you want.
+> You can build out the framework of your site however you want.
+>

-In this example we set the `remote_theme` to the official Jekyll theme [Minima](https://github.com/jekyll/minima).
+> In this example we set the `remote_theme` to the official Jekyll theme [Minima](https://github.com/jekyll/minima).
-Following the pattern `remote_theme: username/repositoryname` allows you to use any theme that is hosted in a GitHub repository ([browse options](https://github.com/topics/jekyll-theme)).
+> Following the pattern `remote_theme: username/repositoryname` allows you to use any theme that is hosted in a GitHub repository ([browse options](https://github.com/topics/jekyll-theme)).
+>

-However, the `remote_theme` setting is *specific to GitHub Pages*.
+> However, the `remote_theme` setting is *specific to GitHub Pages*.
+>

-Normally, Jekyll uses the config option `theme` to select themes that are available as Ruby Gems ("gem-based themes").
+> Normally, Jekyll uses the config option `theme` to select themes that are available as Ruby Gems ("gem-based themes").
-GitHub Pages has only a few [supported themes](https://pages.github.com/themes/) using this method.
+> GitHub Pages has only a few [supported themes](https://pages.github.com/themes/) using this method.
-When using Jekyll locally, the gem-based theme set in config will be installed (using `bundle install`), downloading a copy of the theme and storing it with your Ruby Gems.
+> When using Jekyll locally, the gem-based theme set in config will be installed (using `bundle install`), downloading a copy of the theme and storing it with your Ruby Gems.
-In theory, this leaves your project folder clean so you can tweak a few customization options and just focus on content creation.
+> In theory, this leaves your project folder clean so you can tweak a few customization options and just focus on content creation.
+>

-In practice, because gem-based themes are essentially hidden, extensive customization can be confusing.
+> In practice, because gem-based themes are essentially hidden, extensive customization can be confusing.
-If you are doing a lot of tweaking or want to create your own theme it may be simpler to include the theme files directly in your project repository.
+> If you are doing a lot of tweaking or want to create your own theme it may be simpler to include the theme files directly in your project repository.
-In that case do NOT include a `theme`/`remote_theme` setting in `_config.yml`.
+> In that case do NOT include a `theme`/`remote_theme` setting in `_config.yml`.
-(Personally, I very rarely use a `theme`!)

 ----------